TheBoxLtd/shell-lib-ios/README.md

 }
 ```

-We will discuss every item in the configuration file later, but in order to integrate this on the client you just need to add the file to the project like any other file.
+We will discuss every item in the configuration file later, but in order to integrate this in the client you just need to add the file to the project like any other file.

 #### Framework configuration code